 Projects are encouraged to demonstrate new ways of doing things.
-As such, projects should be able to demonstrate a degree of novelty in their approach.
+As such, projects should be able to demonstrate a degree of innovation in their approach.
 For example, this could be using existing methods in a new context or proposing and utilising an entirely new concept or strategy.

-3.1.4.6 Gender and inclusion
+3.1.4.6 Gender Equality and Social Inclusion (GESI)